Where is the best place to camp at Glastonbury Festival?

 On the doorstep of the Pyramid Stage and only a stone’s throw from the John Peel Stage, these are the ‘big 4’ and always tend to fill up early on Wednesday!
 Arriving on Thursday in a group will mean you probably won’t find a space here, however, if it’s just a couple of you, or if you are flying solo, you might be lucky and squeeze between the early birds.
 Big Ground has a fantastic view over Glastonbury and you can see (and hear) the Pyramid Stage antics right from your tent!
 Being so close to the action means it will be noisy, however, if you plan on not sleeping anyway then go for it!

 Just behind the John Peel stage, this campsite is perfect for those looking to spend their time enjoying the music at both the John Peel stage and Silver Hayes.
 However, expect a VERY long walk to the likes of Shangri La and the south end of the festival.
 Also as it is on the main road that links the north and the south of the site, it experiences a heavy footfall 24hours a day, so camp away from the paths!

-Where to camp if you want to sleep and have more space
+Where to camp at Glastonbury if you want more sleep and more space

 Hitchin Hill / Darble / Pylon Ground / Rivermead / Family Camping / Wicket Ground